kbaseIncubator/relation_engine_incubator/delta_load_algorithm.md

 * `expired`  denotes the date, in unix epoch milliseconds, when the node ceased to exist.

 ### Edges
+* `_key` defineds the unique ID of the edge.
+* `id` defines the ID of the edge.
+This is usually the ID of the edge from the external data, or an ID generated from the data.
+This ID uniquely identifies the ege in a particular load.
+An ID and a timestamp or a load version uniquely identifies the edge in all loads.
 * `_from` uniquely defines the node from which the edge originates.
 It contains a `_key` value.
 * `_to` uniquely defines the node where the edge terminates.
 It contains a `_key` value.
 * `from` contains the node `id` from which the edge originates.